plantbreeding/BrAPI-Manuscript2/manuscript.md

 <!-- Asis Hallab: To Do: (i) provide the link to an example running data warehouse, and (ii) include and describe example scientific plots. -->

 An [example data warehouse](https://brapi-gui.zendro-dev.org) is publicly available and offers full read access in the graphical user interface and through the GraphQL API.
-The example warehouse is populated with public [CassavaBase](https://www.cassavabase.org/) data [@doi:10.1093/nar/gku1195] to create fully BrAPI compliant example based on Zendro.
+The example warehouse is populated with public [CassavaBase](https://www.cassavabase.org/) data [@doi:10.1093/nar/gku1195] to create fully BrAPI-compliant example based on Zendro.
 Three interactive scientific example plots are available to explore the data.
 The first is a boxplot comparing Cassava harvest indices measured for four different experiments.
 Next, an interactive raincloud plot provides an alternative visualization of the same data.
 Finally, a scatterplot shows how Cassava fresh root yield and plant height are correlated based on data from a single study.

 ## Discussion